pupnewfster/minema/README.md

 [FFMpeg MUST be installed if you want to record MP4 files.](https://www.ffmpeg.org/download.html#build-linux)

 Linux users should already be able to install FFMpeg using their favourite package manager.
-Otherwise you will find builds on the FFMpeg website*.
+Otherwise you will find builds on the FFMpeg website.

 Windows users can get builds on the BtnB GitHub repo*.
 Unpack ffmpeg.exe (it is in bin/ in this archive) and move it to the root minecraft install folder. (where you would also find options.txt) You can also move it to somewhere else and change the encoder path (via config file) if you prefer it that way.
 Make sure to enable **'Use video encoder'**.